tekdevs/phys-engine/README.md

 ## Limitations
 - 3D Only (No 2D development)
 - Single-Player only (May add multiplayer later down the road)
-- Real-Time global illumination and realistic lightmaps (Semi-simple graphical output only)
+- No Real-Time global illumination and realistic lightmaps (Semi-simple graphical output only)

 ## How It Works